particuleio/website/content/blog/aws-federated-eks.en.md

 ```
 _Example output from ReplicaSchedulingPreference with replicas=7_

-As for the Deployment resource kind, the `Service` resource does not requires
+As for the Deployment resource kind, the `Service` resource does not require
 any additional configuration to be configured using a `FederatedService`.
 This will ensure that both our clusters can expose our applications through their own Service.